-Join John McWade for an in-depth discussion in this video How to set perfectly justified type, part of Before & After: How to Set Perfect Text.
+Join John McWade for an in-depth discussion in this video How to set perfectly justified type, part of Learning Graphic Design: Set Perfect Text.

 - So far we've looked only at type that's aligned to the left.
 It's also called flush left, or ragged right, because it has a ragged right margin.
 Now we're going to get more formal, and justify the type.
 For this chapter we're using new text, book text.
 This passage is from Herman Melville's famous 1851 book, Moby Dick, including its 19th Century anachronisms.
 Justified type aligns on both margins.
 This is what you see in books, in magazines, in newspapers.

 I'd say that most formally published print type is justified.
 It fits columns neatly, it has clean edges.
 Aligned-left type is less formal, more casual.
 These are very short lines, they're about 30 characters.
 Which is a typical width for an iPad magazine layout, or a narrow newspaper column.
 You'd also see this width on your smartphone at one of the smaller type sizes.
 Let's pick up the first six lines of this text and have a closer look.

 When you set type align to one margin, left, right, or even the center, every word space and every letter space are the same, which you can see here.
 Those are the word spaces.
 They're all the same, and the leftover space goes at the end.
 Same is true for the letter spaces, all the same.
 We have a single word space, and a single letter space.
 These are ideal lines.

 It's a completely uniform setting.
 Very smooth, an even tone of gray overall, easy on the eyes, nothing in the spacing to disrupt the reading.
 And I like it for that reason.
 We're going to use this spacing as our ideal.
 The closer we can get our justified type to this spacing, the better it'll be.
 What happens when justifies, is that all the space that was left over at the ends of the lines, gets distributed throughout the lines.